udacity/ipnd-webcasts/README.md

   the Nanodegree program as a whole.
 - [T 3/3][4]: Andy helps Liz work through problems in her Stage 1 project.
 - [T 3/10][5]: Andy and Mark step through how to write a Python program to check whether a Sudoku grid is valid or not.
+- [T 3/17][6]: Mark and Luke answers Stage 0/1 questions and walks everyone through using Chrome's Development Tools to explore HTML and CSS code for any website.

 [1]: https://plus.google.com/events/cpehpd7ehd414g5vkpc0g4ojkq8
 [2]: Stage_1/2015-02-17-project-1/README.md
 [3]: General/2015-02-24-general/README.md
 [4]: Stage_1/2015-03-03-project-1/README.md
 [5]: Stage_2/2015-03-10-python-problem_solving/README.md
+[6]: Stage_1/2015-03-17-chrome_dev_tools/README.md